The Astonishing Ability of Large Language Models to Parse Jabberwockified Language: Discussion

 \section{Discussion}

 People use syntax as a cue to meaning \citep[e.g.,][]{naiglesSyntacticSupportsWord2008, fisherDevelopmentalOriginsSyntactic2020}.
 The rich literature on construction grammars \citep{goldbergConstructionsConstructionGrammar1995, croftRadicalConstructionGrammar2001, diesselChapter3Usagebased2019} argues for a far more central role of lexico-syntactic constructions in people's language processing.
-On both perspectives, recovering highly detailed meaning from degraded texts of the kind we use here should be impossible.
+On both views, recovering highly detailed meaning from degraded texts of the kind we use here might seem to be impossible.
 Yet it \textit{is} possible.
 What then must be true of language (and how LLMs process it) to explain our results?
-Most obviously, texts stripped from nearly all content words retain a fingerprint from which the original meaning can---often, but certainly not always---be recovered.
+Most obviously, texts stripped from nearly all content words retain a \textit{semantic fingerprint} from which the original meaning can---often, but certainly not always---be recovered.
 Doing this requires LLMs to tightly integrate syntax, morphology, lexical semantics, and general world knowledge.
 A system capable of the kinds of feats demonstrated here cannot afford to create firewalls between these different domains.

 To get a better sense of what we mean, consider the phrase ``my BLANK and I'' (with BLANK replacing the original word ``wife'').
-In one context, LLMs translate BLANK as ``partner'' or ``spouse'' but not ``husband'' (despite there being no gendered pronouns in this passage).
-They also do not translate it as `friend'' (something about the context suggests a closer relationship) and certainly not ``dog'' or hundreds of other nouns that could fit the construction if the model were only considering syntactic plausibility or the frequency of the ``my X and I'' construction.
-Embed the construction in an ostensibly meaningless context with a pet structural fingerprint and ``dog'' shows up.
+When this sentence is part of one context, LLMs consistently translate BLANK as ``partner'' or ``spouse'' but not ``husband'' (despite the absence of any gendered pronouns in the larger context).
+LLMs also do not translate BLANK as ``friend'' (something about the larger context suggests a closer relationship) and certainly not ``dog'' or hundreds of other nouns that could fit the construction if the model were only considering syntactic plausibility or the frequency of the ``my X and I'' construction.
+If ``my BLANK and I'' is instead embedded in a Jabberwockified passage about training a dog, the passage seems to retain enough of a ``pet'' fingerprint so that ``dog'' now shows up as a translation of BLANK.